 I've stood for selection in two council seats in the last couple of years, as the problem of sexism within politics, requires more women to step forward and redress the gender imbalance.

 In 2017 when Theresa May announced the snap election I submitted my name for consideration as a Labour parliamentary candidate.
 Due to the significantly shortened timeframe, the usual selection process had to be curtailed.

 It was decided that the Parliamentary candidates from 2015 would be offered the opportunity to stand again and I enthusiastically canvassed for our candidate.

 The Labour Women's Network is fantastic in offering training and support to women who want to stand for selection and election.
 I really enjoyed the training I did in 2011 and would encourage any woman who is considering standing for their CLP or their Council seats, to do the same.

-If the opportunity arises again, I'll submit my name for selection.
 I love my home town and I've lived her from the age of four.
 It's where my children were born and educated and where I learnt about the battle for services and provision, in fighting for my disabled children and caring for my mum after she was diagnosed with Alzheimers.

-Until then I'll be leafleting and joining in with street stalls, going to Labour Party meetings, campaigning for disability rights and calling out the government for their policies on Twitter.
+I support my party and want more than anything for the unity of all pews in the broad church of Labour to continue.
+I'll be leafleting and joining in with street stalls, going to Labour Party meetings, campaigning for disability rights and calling out the government for their policies on Twitter.